awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 1. Get the master key ID using one of the following encryption options, depending on which one returns this value\.

-   1. For table or column\-level encryption, run the queries following\.
+   1. For table or column\-level encryption, run the following queries\.

       ```
       SQL> SELECT OBJECT_ID FROM ALL_OBJECTS